TBD54566975/aliased/README.md

 ### Installing dependencies
 1. Clone the [`web5-js` repo](https://github.com/TBD54566975/web5-js), `web5-js` repo will be used as a direct dependency for this repo.
 2. Clone this repo as a peer repo to `web-js` (i.e. both repo directories have the same parent directory).
-3. Under this root directory of the local repo run:
+3. Under this root directory of the local `aliased` repo run:

     ```sh
     npm install --legacy-peer-deps